ACC offers three Auto Service & Repair program options:

-Once you’ve earned your vocational certificate, you can move on to the second level of the program and complete your master certificate courses which are offered on a rotating basis every other year.
-The third level of the program, an associate in applied science degree, can be earned by completing 14 additional credits in English, math and political science.
+Once you’ve earned your Vocational Certificate, you can move on to the second level of the program and complete your Master Certificate courses relating to engines, transmissions, and drive train.
+The third level of the program, an Associate in Applied Science degree, can be earned by completing additional courses in English, math, and political science.

-Students are required to provide their own safety equipment, work clothes and basic hand tool set (estimated cost is between $1,000 and $2,500).
-Special student discounts are available.
+Students are required to provide their own safety equipment, work clothes, and basic hand tool set.
+The total cost for this is estimated to be between $1,000 and $2,500, however special student discounts are available to help offset costs.

-Before starting, your academic background, assessment scores or testing results are reviewed to determine the right courses for you to take.
-Review classes are also available to prepare you to meet the academic requirements of your program of study.
+Before starting, your academic background, assessment scores, or testing results are reviewed to determine the right courses for you to take.
+Review classes are also available to prepare you to meet the academic requirements for your program of study.

 With a Certificate in Automotive Service & Repair from ACC, your job opportunities are many and diverse.
 Jobs are available at new car dealerships, independent repair facilities, or specialty shops.
 Skilled technicians are also needed by businesses and industries to repair and maintain industrial or fleet vehicles.

-The average work week for automotive service and repair technicians is 40 to 48 hours, with frequent overtime during busy periods.
-Employment is expected to increase at an average pace of 17% through the year 2020.
-Opportunities should be best for persons with formal training through post secondary automotive training programs.
-Median hourly earnings of automotive service and repair technicians, including commission, were $17.21 in 2010.
-Your average hourly wage, of course, depends on the size, type, and location of your employer, as well your skill and experience level.
+The average workweek for Automotive Service and Repair Technicians is 40-48 hours, with frequent overtime during busy periods.
+Employment is expected to increase about as fast as the average for all occupations through the year 2028.
+Opportunities should be best for persons with formal training through post-secondary automotive training programs.
+Median hourly earnings of Automotive and Service Repair Technicians, including commission, were $19.57 in 2018*.
+However, your average hourly wage depends on the size, type, and location of your employer, as well as your skill and experience level.